DonovanMods/donovan-7d2d-modlets/README.md

 These are all intended to work in unison, so feel free to mix and match to suit your needs, however, pay attention to any conflicts listed in the descriptions.

 - [All-In-One](https://github.com/donovan522/donovan-7d2d-modlets/tree/master/donovan-aio) - Bundled modlet of my recommended modlets
-- [BetterBackpack](https://github.com/donovan522/donovan-7d2d-modlets/tree/master/donovan-betterBackpack) - Increases the size of the player inventory to 120
 - [BetterBandages](https://github.com/donovan522/donovan-7d2d-modlets/tree/master/donovan-betterbandages) - Craft medical bandages directly from normal bandages + aloe cream
 - [BetterBridges](https://github.com/donovan522/donovan-7d2d-modlets/tree/master/donovan-betterridges) - Allows advanced rotation on garage door and drawbridge
 - [BetterBuffs](https://github.com/donovan522/donovan-7d2d-modlets/tree/master/donovan-betterbuffs) - Tweaks (de)buffs; i.e. shorter NearDeathTrauma and no more being thirsty/hungry at 190%